anushka098100-cyber/leetcode-journal/README.md

 # leetcode-journal
-hi
+Hi

-i am documenting every DSA problem i solve
+I am Anushka.I am documenting every DSA problem I solve using python.

-for every problem i write-
+For every problem i write-

-1. solution
+1. Solution

-2. time complexity
+2. Time complexity

-3. space complexity
+3. Space complexity

-4. better approaches
+4. Better approaches

-5. mistakes that i made
+5. Mistakes that i made

-<
-6. what  i learned
+6. What  i learned

+## Why i ceated this repository

+-To track my DSA progress

+-To revise concepts easliy

+-To build consitency

+-To improve problem solving skills

+-To maintain record of everything that i learn

+I believe that understanding "why" a solution works is more iportant than simply getting an accepted submission

+Happy coding!!